- Pro-ERP consultants personally attack ERP critics and point the finger away from the software products when discussing ERP failures.

 They are weak and soft-bellied!
 This falls into the category of victim shaming.
 We cover this in the article How to Know if You are Tough Enough for ERP?

 Unfortunately, I have also been categorized as a weak soft-bellied loser who would not jump on board (aka get with the program) with the “vision” of the company being created by the head of sales for a vendor.

 “I never want to hear something not existing as an excuse to not sell!”

 The Illumination of ERP Industry Practices Brought by Court Cases

 Since ERP projects began failing, there has been a strong attempt by vendors and consultants to control the narrative in a way that is favorable to the industry.
-In fact, SAP has a specific way they release paid placements through major IT media entities in order to control the narrative to point entirely away from themselves as covered in the article The Art of Blaming the Client When a Project Fails.
+SAP has a specific way they release paid placements through major IT media entities to control the narrative to point entirely away from themselves, as covered in the article The Art of Blaming the Client When a Project Fails.

 - This article points out that Michael Krigsman (the IT failure “expert”) makes comments about project failure that have nothing to do with the facts of each of the project failures on which he comments.
 No matter which projects, Michael Krigsman is there with aphorisms that discuss how “training is important.”